Be a force for good

 • Meticulous organization

-• Experience supervising a team
+• Experience managing budgets and supervising a team

 • Demonstrated experience with project management

-• Ability to multitask, prioritize and make efficient decisions
+• Ability to multitask, prioritize, and make efficient decisions

 • Flexible and adaptable

-• • Coaching experience with Girls in Gear or similar programs
+• Coaching experience with Girls in Gear or similar programs

 • Connections to the local community